Research

 News

-Key Publication
+Key Publications

 pub1

-Nature Chemical Engineering 2025 Full paper
+Nature Chemical Engineering 2025

-Hydrogen Evolution and Dynamics in Hydrogel Electrochemical Cells for Ischemia-Reperfusion therapy
+Hydrogen Evolution and Dynamics in Hydrogel Electrochemical Cells for Ischemia-Reperfusion Therapy

 Wen Li, Jing Zhang, et al., B Tian